isomerpages/moe-eliasparkpri/_departments/Science.md

 ##### Approach/Framework

-EPPS' Science Programme adopts a 3-prong approach:
+EPPS' Science Programme adopts a 3-prong approach: &nbsp;

 *   Science in daily life
-Students will be able to see science in their daily life and thus able to apply the science concepts learnt in class to solve problems they encounter in school or at home.
+Students will be able to see science in their daily life and thus able to apply the science concepts learnt in class to solve problems they encounter in school or at home.&nbsp;
 *   Science in society
-    • Students have the opportunities to take part in projects such as Community in Bloom to care for the plants around them.
+    •&nbsp;Students have the opportunities to take part in projects such as Community in Bloom to care for the plants around them.
     • They will also have opportunities to present to the community on the school’s Butterfly Garden, Fernery and Herb Garden.
 *   Science and the environment
     • Students have the opportunities to take on leadership roles to present to the public on the recycling efforts of the school such as food waste recycling.
-    • Through Design Thinking strategy, students will also brainstorm for ways to solve authentic problems with
+    • Through&nbsp;Design Thinking strategy, students will also brainstorm for ways to solve authentic problems with
-      science knowledge and skills.
+    &nbsp; science knowledge and skills.

 #### Programmes

-###### Setting the Foundation
+#####  Setting the Foundation

-**Level: Primary 2**<Br>
+**Level: Primary 2**<br>
 Early Science Programme

 Tapping on the STELLAR unit, A Butterfly is Born, the Primary 2 students make a trip to Elias Park Primary School’s very own Butterfly Garden to see the life cycle of butterfly coming to life.
 Furthermore, each child will be able to put their observation and comparison skills to spot the and compare the visiting butterflies.

-In addition, P2 students will also be exposed to the topic, _Materials_.
+In addition, P2 students will also be exposed to the topic,&nbsp;_Materials_.
 They will get to learn about the properties of the different recycled materials and using these materials to build a boat.
 They even get a chance to sail their boat in the Science pond!

 ##### Strengthening the Foundation

 **Level: Primary 3** <br>
 Interdisciplinary Project Work (IPW)-cum-Compost Making and Food Waste Recycling Programme

-Tapping on the APBL platform, the P3 students will look into ways to solve the issue of overwhelming food waste generated by Singapore each year.
-Students will be able to observe how the food waste collected after each recess is generated into plant fertilisers using 2 methods, the worm composter and the food waste recycler machine.
+Tapping on the APBL platform, the P3 students will look into ways to solve the issue of overwhelming&nbsp;food waste generated by Singapore each year.&nbsp; Students will be able to observe how the food waste collected after each recess is generated into plant fertilisers using 2 methods, the worm composter and the food waste recycler machine.
 At the end of this programme, students will have the chance to fertilise the plants in the school with the fertilisers they generated.

 <img src="/images/sci1.png" style="width:60%">

-**Levels: Primary 4 & 5**
+**Levels: Primary 4 &amp; 5**
-<Br>Excellence 2000 (E2K) Science Programme
+<br>Excellence 2000 (E2K) Science Programme

 Primary 4 and 5 students who demonstrate interest and ability in Science will be selected for the E2K programme.
 This programme engages students in scientific investigations involving advanced science concepts.
 It aims to engage students in scientific inquiry that will help them to develop the habits, attitudes and dispositions scientists possess as well as to gain important 21st century competencies such as critical and inventive thinking and effective communication skills.